 Causeway Bay, Modern Grill

 Known for its great cuts of beef and stunning views of Victoria Harbour, Alto brings it all together in a beautiful dining venue with decor inspired by the elements – stone, wood, fire and water.
-Sit back on the 31st floor for an evening of fine wine and luscious desserts – their dark chocolate butter cake is served with caramel sauce and bacon (?!) ice cream.
+Sit back on the 31st floor for an evening of fine wine and luscious desserts – like their Dark Chocolate Caramel Tart which is served with strawberries and sea salt.
 Trust us, it works.

 Where: 31/F, V Point, 18 Tang Lung Street, Causeway Bay